 Bear Meat Vending Machine

-A remote Japanese town has taken to selling bear meat from a vending machine.
+A remote Japanese town, Semboku city, is selling bear meat from a vending machine.

 Bear attacks are an increasing problem in parts of rural Japan due to a shortage of food in the forests that brings the animals into inhabited areas to forage.